pytorch/vision/docs/source/transforms.rst

 **TL;DR** We recommending using the ``torchvision.transforms.v2`` transforms instead of those in ``torchvision.transforms``.
 They're faster and they can do more things.
 Just change the import and you should be good to go.
+Moving forward, new features and improvements will only be considered for the v2 transforms.

 In Torchvision 0.15 (March 2023), we released a new set of transforms available in the ``torchvision.transforms.v2`` namespace.
 These transforms have a lot of